markkolich/havalo-kvs/README.md

 * **Trusted Stack** &ndash; Written in Java, built around Spring 3.1.3.
 Deployable in any **Servlet 3.0** compatible container.
 Tested and verified on Tomcat 7 and Jetty 8.

 * **RESTful API** &ndash; Once deployed, Havalo immeaditely provides a RESTful API that just makes perfect sense.
-All API entities are pure JSON &mdash; no XML, anywhere.
+All API responses are in pure JSON &mdash; no XML, anywhere.

 * **ETag and If-Match Support** &ndash; All objects are stored with an automatically generated SHA-1 `ETag` hash of the binary object data.
 As such, subsequent update operations on that object can be conditional if desired.
 In slightly more technical terms, accept a `PUT` for an object only if the SHA-1 hash sent with the `If-Match` HTTP request header matches the existing object `ETag` hash.